steve-bate/activitypub-testsuite/docs/architecture.md

 The server test suite is implemented using the [`pytest`](https://docs.pytest.org/) testing framework.

+The tests are located in the `activitypub_testsuite/tests` subdirectory.
+The files are soft-linked into the server-specific test projects to run them.
 ## Server Abstraction Layer (SAL)

 The *SAL* is a layer of code that normalizes test fixture access to the server under test (SUT).
 It's analogous to the concept of a [hardware abstraction layer](https://en.wikipedia.org/wiki/Hardware_abstraction) (HAL) in an operating system.